-- 5.33 Large areas of the coast which are most severely affected by coastal erosion are also of exceptional importance with respect to rare, endangered or vulnerable natural habitats and species.
-In particular the coast of North Norfolk, and smaller stretches around Winterton-on-Sea and between Kessingland and Southwold include Special Protection Areas and Special Areas of Conservation.
-These are defined as sites of highest international importance for birds, flora and fauna. - 5.34 All of the respective local planning authorities across the SPD area have a statutory duty under the Countryside and Rights of Way Act 2000 to protect these along with other nationally and internationally designated sites. - 5.35 However, it is not possible to protect all nationally/internationally important habitats and species from the effects of coastal erosion.
-Natural 'rollback' of habitats is not always possible either (due to the presence of built development, for example) and there is no requirement to provide compensatory habitat in this context.
-Identifying/safeguarding any potential habitat rollback land is not within the scope of the SPD to secure/protect, but any such appropriate proposals would be strongly encouraged.
-New/expanded saltwater marshes may be one such example; inter-tidal and wetland habitats are

-- particularly rich and important in Norfolk and Suffolk, both for biodiversity and also, to some extent, as erosion protection. - 5.36 Development on residential rollback sites may provide opportunities to introduce biodiversity net gain, such as the planting of trees, new heathland etc, which are important in their own right, but they also help to provide greater public benefits to the local community and therefore will be encouraged through proposals.
+- 5.31 Large areas of the coast which are most severely affected by coastal erosion are also of exceptional importance with respect to rare, endangered or vulnerable natural habitats and species.
+In particular the coast of North Norfolk, and smaller stretches around Winterton-on-Sea and between Kessingland and Southwold include Special Protection Area and Special Areas of Conservation which are within the National Site Network.
+These are defined as sites of highest international importance for birds, flora and fauna. - 5.32 All of the respective local planning authorities across the SPD area have a statutory duty under the Countryside and Rights of Way (CROW) Act 2000 to protect these along with other nationally and internationally designated sites. - 5.33 Although it is not always possible to replace habitat lost as a result of coastal erosion, development on rollback sites may provide opportunities to introduce biodiversity net gain, such as the planting of trees, new heathland etc, helping to provide greater public benefits to the local community and therefore will be encouraged through proposals.